 - Alzheimer’s or dementia special care units are designed to meet the specific needs of individuals with Alzheimer’s disease and other dementias.
 Many families find that the closest fit for care of someone with FTD is in a dedicated dementia-care unit or facility.

-- Nursing homes (also known as skilled nursing, long-term care or custodial care facilities) have 24-hour medical care available, including short-term rehabilitation (physical therapy) as well as long-term care for people with chronic ailments or disabilities that require the daily attention of RN’s.
+- Nursing homes (also known as skilled nursing, long-term care, or custodial care facilities) have 24-hour medical care available, including short-term rehabilitation (physical therapy) as well as long-term care for people with chronic ailments or disabilities that require the daily attention of registered nurses.

 - Psychiatric facilities serve patients with seriously agitated or aggressive behavior.
 Psychiatrists and nurses assist in the evaluation of medication interventions, and a secure environment helps to ensure patient safety.